Overview of Our Program:

 Respect for the Mountain and Safety are a Must!

 Race kids often have a bad reputation “for aggressive skiing” and skiing fast.
-We would like to see CRT athletes change this image and be recognized as role models Always respecting mountain staff, property, facilities, each other and their coaches Being ambassadors to our guests – being helpful and friendly Live by the Skier’s Responsibility Code, Smart Styling in the park, observing all Slow Zones and Beginner areas.
-Terrain Base Elements in Beginner Basin are not for the race kids unless they are first time skiers!
+We would like to see CRT athletes change this image and be recognized as role models by always respecting mountain staff, property, facilities, each other, and their coaches.
+Athletes should be ambassadors to our guests; be helpful and friendly, live by the Skier’s Responsibility Code & Smart Style, observe all Slow Zones and Beginner areas, and avoid the Terrain Based Elements in Beginner Basin as these are for first time skiers not racers.